IBM/model-evaluation-workbench/README.md

 ![](Images/Dashboard1.png)

-## 4. Running the application/Model Evaluation
+## 4. Running the application or Model Evaluation

 ### Use Case:
 We created 2 models using Natural Language Classifier.